srirajan/athena/Readme.md

  git clone https://github.com/srirajan/athena
  ```

+ - Load the data files on your S3 bucket.
+You can create a single S3 bucket and sub folders under it.
+You will need the S3 URL in the examples below.

- - Login to the AWS console
+ - Now, login to the AWS console and go the Athena section.

- - Create the database
+ - Then in the Query editor, create the database using the following.

  ```
  CREATE DATABASE sampledata;